-Dr. Cheryl is also the project director and part-time research faculty at Western Kentucky University (2021-present).
-She was awarded a four-year $1.92 million federal grant from the Health Resources and Services Administration (HRSA) Behavioral Health Workforce Education And Training Program (BHWET) to support counseling interns and mental health professionals in the community.
-She left a tenured associate professor position teaching in the WKU Department of Counseling and Student Affairs (2014-2021) to join the MISS Foundation.
-At WKU she taught graduate counseling courses, advised and supervised graduate counseling students, was the Clinical Coordinator for student internship placements, and served as the Program Co-Coordinator of the College and Career Readiness (CCR) Certificate.
+Dr. Cheryl Pence is a Project Director and research faculty in Western Kentucky University’s Department of Counseling and Student Affairs (2021-present), leading a four-year $1.92 million federal grant from the Health Resources and Services Administration (HRSA) Behavioral Health Workforce Education and Training Program (BHWET) to support counseling interns and behavioral health and medical professionals in the community.
+She transitioned to research faculty after seven years as a tenured associate professor of counseling (2014-2021), where she taught graduate counseling courses, advised and supervised graduate counseling students, was the Clinical Coordinator for student internship placements, and served as the Program Co-Coordinator of the College and Career Readiness (CCR) Certificate, where she developed and taught the five-course certificate program.
 She earned her B.S. in Economics from the United States Naval Academy in Annapolis, Maryland; M.S. in Human Resource Management from Troy University; M.Ed. and Ed.S. in Mental Health Counseling, and Ph.D. in Counselor Education from the University of Florida.

 Dr. Cheryl is a Licensed Professional Counselor and approved clinical supervisor in Arizona and Kentucky (LPCAZ, LPCC-SKY), National Certified Counselor (NCC), certified Compassionate Bereavement Care (CBC) provider, and maintains several other licenses and certifications including Certified Global Career Development Facilitator (GCDF), Professional in Human Resource Management (PHR), and Certified Clinical Hypnotherapist (CCHt).

-Her previous professional counseling experiences included working with terminally-ill patients and their families with Haven Hospice; counseling clients and survivors at accident scenes, hospitals, or their homes with the Alachua County Crisis Center; supervising counseling interns as the Co-Director of the Talley Family Counseling Center; and helping college students navigate their career development with the University of Florida Career Resource Center, and providing support to the staff and refugee clients at the International Center of Kentucky.
+Her professional clinical counseling experiences include traumatic grief counseling for the MISS Foundation at the Selah Carefarm near Sedona, Arizona (May 2021-present) working with bereaved families and providers from around the world providing grief retreats, counseling sessions, therapeutic walks, time with 50 rescue animals, guided meditations, yoga, art therapy, grief rituals, and more.
+Previously, she also worked with terminally-ill patients and their families with Haven Hospice; counseled clients and survivors at accident scenes, hospitals, or their homes with the Alachua County Crisis Center; supervised counseling interns as the Co-Director of the Talley Family Counseling Center; and helped college students navigate their career development with the University of Florida Career Resource Center, and providing support to the staff and refugee clients at the International Center of Kentucky.

-Dr. Cheryl’s teaching and service have led to several awards including the WKU College of Education & Behavioral Sciences Faculty Excellence Award for Teaching (2019) and the Faculty Excellence Award for Public Service (2020).
+Dr. Cheryl’s service and teaching led to several awards including the WKU College of Education & Behavioral Sciences Faculty Faculty Excellence Award for Public Service (2020) and Excellence Award for Teaching (2019).
 She also received the Southern Association of Counselor Education and Supervision (SACES) President’s Outstanding Service Award (2016), SACES Emerging Leaders Fellowship (2014), Chi Sigma Iota International (CSI) Leadership Fellowship (2010-2011), CSI Outstanding Service to Chapter Award (2010), and other college or community awards.

 Before entering the counseling profession, Dr. Cheryl worked in human resources as an executive recruiter, serving as a consultant to city councils, boards of directors, and other high-level public officials on recruiting and selecting top executives for public-sector organizations.
 She also served as a financial advisor with Morgan Stanley, working with hundreds of clients and presenting workshops to individuals and large groups, helping them establish short and long-term financial goals that fit their values and lifestyle.